farhanshahriar07/frhnshhrr/README.md

 <h2>Hey 👋, I'm <a href="https://farhanshahriar.me/">Farhan Shahrair</a></h2>
- I am a student at Mymensingh Engineering College with a passion for music and Bike riding.
-I am proficient in JavaScript .
-In my spare time, you can often find me playing guitar and keyboard.
+ I am a student at Mymensingh Engineering College with a passion for playing video games.
+I am proficient in Python & JavaScript.
 Here is a simple portfolio that showcases some of my skills and interests.
 <br/>
 <br/>